 But God…has a plan and purpose for every detail of our lives.

 But God….who tends to show up when you least expect it, like in a burning bush – why not at 5,000 feet on your birthday?

 I purposely did not want to draw attention to myself that day as not to take away from the One who is more deserving of celebrating than me.
 It was Resurrection Sunday, Jesus’ day to shine, and despite it being my 45th birthday I wouldn’t take focus away Him.
 So, perhaps, what I experienced was my Abba Father’s way of celebrating me and showing me He was paying attention, even on Resurrection Sunday.

-You see, the weekend prior, I executed the biggest act of obedience God had put before me, to date (well, outside of recommitting my life to Christ): I moved to Eastern Tennessee after over two years of strong leading from the Holy Spirit that this was God’s next step for me.
+You see, the weekend prior, I executed the biggest act of obedience God had put before me to date (well, outside of recommitting my life to Him in 2009): I moved to Eastern Tennessee after over two years of strong leading from the Holy Spirit that this was God’s next step for me.
 I did so with a job in tact (working from home), friends awaiting my arrival (God connections) and a deep peace about it that no one who hasn’t done such a thing, could understand, nor could I explain it.
 I left behind what little family I have living, in order to carry-out God’s will.

 I had no plan but had spent a lot of time in prayer over this both beforehand and on the day I drove the moving truck to Tennessee.
 I was simply told to go and trusted that God had arranged everything in advance…apparently, right down to His plans for my birthday.